anewton1998/draft-regext-ext-json-media-type/draft-regext-rdap-x-media-type.md

 described in [@!BCP14] when, and only when, they appear in all capitals, as shown here.

-# RDAP-X: The RDAP With Extensions Media Type
+# The RDAP Media Type With Extensions Parameter

+The RDAP media type, "application/rdap-x+json", may have an optional parameter named "extensions".
-The media type defined by this document is "application/rdap-x+json".
-This media type has a parameter of "extensions" which is a whitespace-separated list of RDAP extensions as defined in the IANA RDAP Extensions registry.
+This parameter is a whitespace-separated list of RDAP extensions as defined in the IANA RDAP Extensions registry.

 Here is an example:

-    application/rdap-x+json;extensions="rdap_level_0 fred"
+    application/rdap+json;extensions="rdap_level_0 fred"

-For readability, this document will refer to this media type, RDAP With Extensions, as RDAP-X.

 # Using The RDAP-X Media Type {#using}

 [@!RFC7480] specifies the usage of "application/json", "application/rdap+json" or
 both with HTTP "accept" header.
-When using the media type defined by this document, the "application/rdap+json" media type MUST also be used in the "accept" header.

-An example:
+The "extensions" parameter may only be used with the "application/rdap+json" media type.

+This is an example of the "accept" header using the RDAP media type with an "extensions" parameter:

-    accept: application/rdap+json;q=0.9,
+    accept: application/json;q=0.9,
-        application/rdap-x+json;extensions="rdap_level_0 rdapx fred";q=1
+        application/rdap+json;extensions="rdap_level_0 rdapx fred";q=1

-When a server is programmed to understand the RDAP-X media type, it SHOULD respond with this media type in the "content-type" header.
-By doing so, clients will be able to detect if the server recognizes the media type.
-Otherwise, the server will use the "application/rdap+json" media type signalling to the client that the RDAP-X media type is not recognized by the server.
+When a server is programmed to understand the "extensions" parameter, it MUST respond with the "extensions" parameter in media type in the "content-type" header.
+By doing so, clients will be able to detect if the server recognizes the "extensions" parameter.
-This updates the usage of the "content-type" header with RDAP defined in [@!RFC7480], but this usage is backwards-compatible.
+[@!RFC7480] requires that only the "application/rdap+json" media type be used in the "content-type" header.

-If both a client and server support the RDAP-X media type, and the client requests an extension that is unimplemented by the server, the server SHOULD respond with the RDAP-X media type using only extensions implemented by the server.
+If both a client and server support the "extensions" parameter, and the client requests an extension that is unimplemented by the server, the server MUST respond with only extensions implemented by the server.
 This behavior is backwards-compatible as RDAP clients must ignore unknown extensions as specified by [@!RFC9083].
-Responding with an HTTP 406 Not Acceptable status code is NOT RECOMMENDED.
+Responding with an HTTP 406 Not Acceptable status code is NOT RECOMMENDED becuase an RDAP client could interpret this status code to mean that the server does not understand RDAP in its entirety.

-Likewise, if a server is required to use an extension in a response that was not requested by the client, the server SHOULD respond as if the client had requested the extension.
+Likewise, if a server is required to use an extension in a response that was not requested by the client, the server MUST respond as if the client had requested the extension.
 This behavior is backwards-compatible as RDAP clients must ignore unknown extensions as specified by [@!RFC9083].
-Responding with an HTTP 406 Not Acceptable status code is NOT RECOMMENDED.
+Responding with an HTTP 406 Not Acceptable status code is NOT RECOMMENDED for the reason stated above.

-When the RDAP-X media type is used in the "content-type" header, the values in the media type's "extensions" parameter SHOULD match the values in the "rdapConformance" array in the returned JSON.
-When there is a mismatch between the "extensions" parameter and the "rdapConformance" array, clients SHOULD give preference to the "rdapConformance" array.
+When the "extensions" parameter is used in the RDAP media type in the "content-type" header, the values in the media type's "extensions" parameter MUST match the values in the "rdapConformance" array in the returned JSON.

-Just as servers should not put extensions into the "rdapConformance" array for which they do not support, servers SHOULD NOT list extensions in the RDAP-X media type for which they do not support.
+Just as servers should not put extensions into the "rdapConformance" array for which they do not support, servers MUST NOT list extensions in the "extensions" parameter for which they do not support.

 The contents of the "extensions" parameter mirrors the content of the "rdapConformance" array in server responses.
-This includes the identifier "rdap_level_0", which is not an extension identifier by an identifier for the base RDAP specifications.
+This includes the identifier "rdap_level_0", which is not an extension identifier but an identifier for the base RDAP specifications.
 Servers MUST follow the same rules for placing "rdap_level_0" in the content of the "extensions" parameter and the "rdapConformance" array.
-Clients SHOULD interpret an "extensions" parameter without "rdap_level_0" or one of its successor identifiers (e.g. "rdap_level_1") in the same manner as the interpretation of the "rdapConformance" array without "rdap_level_0" or one of its successors.
+Clients MUST interpret an "extensions" parameter without "rdap_level_0" or one of its successor identifiers (e.g. "rdap_level_1") in the same manner as the interpretation of the "rdapConformance" array without "rdap_level_0" or one of its successors.

 Nothing in this specification sidesteps or obviates the HTTP content negotiation defined in [@!RFC9110] for RDAP.
-Specifically, if a client gives RDAP-X a lower q value than any other media type, that is a signal not to use RDAP-X.

 Likewise, nothing in this specification sidesteps or obviates the HTTP caching mechanisms defined in [@!RFC9110].
 Further advice on the "vary" header can be found in (#vary_header).